-Dr. Kerry O’Reilly and Dr. Chris Burr are Psychoanalysts and Fellows of the International Psychoanalytic Association.
-They completed their Doctorate in Psychoanalysis at The Psychoanalytic Center of California (PCC). www.psycc.org
+Dr. Kerry O’Reilly is a Psychoanalyst and Fellow of the International Psychoanalytic Association.
+She completed her Doctorate in Psychoanalysis at The Psychoanalytic Center of California (PCC). www.psycc.org

 SHOULD YOU CONSIDER PSYCHOANALYTIC TREATMENT?